matplotlib/matplotlib/doc/devel/add_new_projection.rst

 .. ::author Michael Droettboom

-Matplotlib supports the addition of custom procedures that transform the data before it is displayed.
+matplotlib supports the addition of custom procedures that transform the data before it is displayed.

 There is an important distinction between two kinds of